Frequently Asked Questions

 • Pets and Emotional Support Animals (please review our Community Standards for additional information)

-There are multiple parking lots located around the stadium which can be used for Commencement parking.
+There are multiple parking lots located around campus which can be used for Commencement parking.
 Parking is on a first-come, first-served basis; parking in undesignated lots will be at your own risk.

-Spec Martin Memorial Stadium will be open for guests one hour and 15 minutes prior to each ceremony.
-Early arrivals will not be permitted to enter the stadium.
+Edmunds Center will be open for guests one hour and 30 minutes prior to each ceremony.
+Early arrivals will not be permitted to enter the arena.

-Yes, live streaming of each ceremony will be available through Stetson Broadcast Productions for graduates and guests who are unable to attend in person.
+Yes, live streaming of each ceremony will be available for graduates and guests who are unable to attend in person.

-Yes, the 2024 Commencement programs will be made available on the Downloadable Programs page.
+Yes, the Commencement program will be made available online prior to the ceremonies.

-Graduates will be seated on the field facing the stage with their backs toward the south end zone.
-Guests will be seated in the stadium seating located along the east and west sides of the field.
+Graduates will be seated on the arena floor facing the stage with their backs toward the raised seating.

 No, access to the stage following the Commencement ceremony will be prohibited.